AlgyJr/ios_guides/Table-View-Guide.md

 This guide covers typical use cases and common issues that arise when using `UITableViews`.
 All our examples are provided in Swift, but they should be easy to adapt for an Objective-C project.
-A more comprehensive guide by Apple (writen for Objective-C) can found [here][tableviewprogrammingguide].
+A more comprehensive guide by Apple (written for Objective-C) can found [here][tableviewprogrammingguide].

 [tableviewprogrammingguide]: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/AboutTableViewsiPhone/AboutTableViewsiPhone.html#//apple_ref/doc/uid/TP40007451-CH1-SW1